Ever since I was little, Mount Rainier has had a special place in my heart.

 If enjoyed this article and are a fact hunting nerd like me, I also wrote an article about the 100 most interesting facts about Japan that you might like too!

 Also, if you have any interesting facts about Mount Rainier that you think I should add to this article, just let me know!
-I plan to keep this more as a running list of all the facts that I’m able to find versus just an article written in stone.
+I plan to keep this more like a running list of all the facts that I’m able to find versus just an article written in stone.